littlebizzy/cloudflare/readme.txt

 Please avoid leaving negative reviews in order to get a feature implemented.
 Instead, join our free Facebook group.

 == Changelog ==

+= 1.5.0 =
+* added DNS Records widget to Dashboard
+* The dashboard widget automatically performs an AJAX request if there has never been updated.
+* If no records found, a link to the configuration page is also shown to check the cloudflare settings.
+* After the AJAX request, the update link disappears but it will reappear after 60 seconds via a javascript timeout instead of a server side check.
+I think it is a simple protection that can be skipped reloading again the dashboard, but avoids repeated requests, which is after all what we are looking for.
+* Independently of the dashboard AJAX requests, the DNS records are updated via cron each 30 minutes since the plugin activation/upgrade.
+* The widget displays 3 columns, but the third column (dns record content) slides to the next row if there are more than 35 characters.
+* The whole updating process uses the key and email saved from the settings page, but a change of these settings does not update the dns records until the next cron/ajax update.
+* For reasons on WP architecture, the action cron will be executed even if the widget is disabled by custom constant, but ultimately will not make the API request if the constant has value false.

 = 1.4.0 =
 * tested with WP 5.0